lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Denial-of-Service {#dos}

 EDHOC itself does not provide countermeasures against Denial-of-Service attacks.
 In particular, by sending a number of new or replayed message_1 an attacker may cause the Responder to allocate state, perform cryptographic operations, and amplify messages.
 To mitigate such attacks, an implementation SHOULD rely on lower layer mechanisms.
-For instance, when EDHOC is transferred as an exchange of CoAP messages, the CoAP server can use the Echo option defined in {{I-D.ietf-core-echo-request-tag}} which forces the CoAP client to demonstrate reachability at its apparent network address.
+For instance, when EDHOC is transferred as an exchange of CoAP messages, the CoAP server can use the Echo option defined in {{RFC9175}} which forces the CoAP client to demonstrate reachability at its apparent network address.

 An attacker can also send faked message_2, message_3, message_4, or error in an attempt to trick the receiving party to send an error message and discontinue the session.
 EDHOC implementations MAY evaluate if a received message is likely to have been forged by an attacker and ignore it without sending an error message or discontinuing the session.